 # Examplary commit command git commit -m 'added title to plot illustrating propensity score overlap'

 Every time a user makes a commit to create a snapshot of the work, Git creates a unique hash (a 40-character string created by a simple hashing algorithm [SHA]) which can be seen as an “ID” of the snapshot which enables users to comprehend every change made and revert back to any snapshot of the repository.
-Figure 4 illustrates the equivalent steps in RStudio GUI.
+Figure 4 illustrates the equivalent steps in the RStudio GUI.

 If any file(s) in the study repository should not be tracked and hence not be synchronized with the remote repository (e.g., because they include confidential information that should not be visible to others like database credentials), these can be specified in the .gitignore file which is typically located in the root directory of the repository.
-To create a .gitignore file, a user can either auto-generate it upon initialization of the repository on GitHub (Supplementary Figure 2) or manually add a text file called .gitignore to the root directory.
+To create a .gitignore file, a user can either auto-generate it upon initialization of the repository on GitHub (Supplementary Figure 2) or manually add a text file called .gitignore to the root directory (more information in Section 3.9).

+3.5.3 Tags (tag)

+A handy Git feature to highlight particularly important commits, snapshots, code/software releases or milestones of a project is tagging.
+In context of RWE studies, this can be a specific version of an analysis, e.g., the one used for a regulatory submission or the completion of a manuscript version or revision.

+Tags can be annotated with a semantic identifier and tag message, e.g.,

+git tag -a v2.0 -m "Revised (R1) manuscript version"

+All created tags can be displayed using the following command:

+git tag

 3.6 Synchronize changes with remote repository

 3.6.1 Synchronize local changes to remote (push)